 Although occurring in smaller numbers, coral ardisia, cat's claw vine, and Japanese climbing fern pose a serious threat to the native species at the park and should be removed immediately when found.
 Goldenrain tree, camphor tree, Chinese tallow, queen palm, and yew podocarpus saplings will be sprayed and/or removed by hand when they are found.
 Because some of these species are very visible from use areas, an invasive species removal interpretive plan will be developed before large scale removal projects take place.
 Large areas of the ravine bottoms have been overtaken by invasive bamboo (Bambusa sp.).
 Several attempts to eradicate this species from the park have failed since it is so labor intensive to remove the woody biomass once the stems are cut and then hauled upslope.
 Follow-up treatments will continue with contractors and park staff when available.
-All of the above listed plant species are as invasive such as paper mulberry, giant elephant ear (Xanthosoma sagittifolium), and Caesar's weed (Urena lobata) should be removed when possible.
+All of the above listed plant species are as invasive as air potato and could pose a major problem if ignored.
+Other less invasive invasives such as paper mulberry, giant elephant ear (Xanthosoma sagittifolium), and Caesar's weed (Urena lobata) should be removed when possible.
 An annual removal plan will be developed.